cran-task-views/Agriculture/draft_agricultural_ctv.md

   [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.

   [phenorice][] is an R implementation of the [phenorice model](http://dx.doi.org/10.1016/j.rse.2017.03.029) for remote sensing of rice crop production. [phenoriceR][] provides helper functions for processing data from the phenorice model.
 [Recocrop][] estimates environmental suitability for plants using a limiting factor approach for plant growth following [Hackett 1991](doi:10.1007/BF00045728).
-[Rquefts][] provides an implementation of the QUEFTS (Quantitative Evaluation of the Native Fertility of Tropical Soils) model ((Janssen 1990)[https://doi.org/10.1016%2F0016-7061%2890%2990021-Z]).
-[Rwofost] is an implementation of the WOFOST ("World Food Studies") crop growth model((De Wit 2019)[https://doi.org/10.1016%2Fj.agsy.2018.06.018]).
+[Rquefts][] provides an implementation of the QUEFTS (Quantitative Evaluation of the Native Fertility of Tropical Soils) model ([Janssen 1990](https://doi.org/10.1016%2F0016-7061%2890%2990021-Z)).
+[Rwofost] is an implementation of the WOFOST ("World Food Studies") crop growth model([De Wit 2019](https://doi.org/10.1016%2Fj.agsy.2018.06.018)).

 **Animal Science**